metrico/qryn-docs/docs/performance.md

 ## Performance ⚙️

+!> Benchmarks are a work in progress! ⏲️

-qryn is tested using the Victoriametrics Prometheus benchmark and various LogQL benchmarks
+**qryn** is regularly tested using the Victoriametrics Prometheus benchmark and various LogQL benchmarks

 ### Writer Performance
 ClickHouse `INSERT` performance up to **~500k samples/thread/second** _(4 CPUs, 3GB RAM, SSD)_